rhyuen/words_svc/README.md

 ### ABOUT

->  generic node.js service .
+>  node.js rest service that returns new words the user has learned.

+### Updates

+> trying to make it Paas agnostic when talking to other services.

+# Making it Go
 ### INSTALL

 > npm install

-OR

-> yarn install

 ### DEPENDENCIES